alexandertoepfer/razorengine-ShadowOM/README.md

 # RazorEngine - ShadowOM
-Proposal to optimise RazorEngine compilation of templates with multiple OMs through introduction of a hidden Shadow OM similar to how Mozilla solved this problem in Web Components.
+Proposal to optimise RazorEngine compilation of templates with multiple OMs through introduction of a hidden ShadowOM similar to how Mozilla solved this problem in Web Components.
 >Inspired by https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM
 ```csharp
 foreach(var type in new [] { typeof(Type1), typeof(Type2) }) {
   Engine.Razor.Compile(template, "templateKey", type);
 }
 ```
-Above approach to solving the multiple entity problem causes long term performance setbacks, it seems that drawing inspiration from the ShadowDOM feature might pose to be a precaution to this issue.
+Above approach to solving the multiple OMs problem causes long term performance setbacks and it breaks Intellisense, however it seems that drawing inspiration from the ShadowDOM feature might pose to be a precaution to this issue.
 ```csharp
 var result = Engine.Razor.RunCompile(template, "templateKey", typeof(Shadow), type1OM);
 ```